hmrc/accessibility/docs/testing/keyboard-only.md

 ## System set-up

-By default, the Tab key is used for navigating through the focusable elements.
+By default, the <kbd>Tab</kbd> key is used for navigating through the focusable elements.
 On macOS you may need to turn this on following the [use your keyboard like a mouse with Mac](https://support.apple.com/en-gb/guide/mac-help/mchlp1399/) guide.

 ## Testing notes